iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 // just like std::less, std::equal_to<> is transparent
 // and std::equal_to<std::string> isn't... d'oh!

-auto sf = us.find("one thing to bring them all"); // finally, no string here sf = us.find("and in darkness bind them"_sv); // and no string here
+auto sf = us.find("one ring to bring them all"); // finally, no string here sf = us.find("and in darkness bind them"_sv); // and no string here

 // i would also give and example with std::unordered_map here, but this